jusstharshkale/daily-notes/Week-01-Networking/Day-04.md

 Objective : Getting familiar with basic commands

 Concept :
-Linux uses a hierarchical file system and most of the linux system works better on Command Line Interface(CLI).
-These commands can be used to list the file , navigate through directories, read and edit the file and managing users and system info.
+Linux uses a hierarchical file system and most Linux systems work better on Command Line Interface(CLI).
+These commands can be used to list files , navigate through directories, read and edit the file and managing users and system information.

 Commands :
 pwd - current location